SystemRDL/PeakRDL/docs/for-devs/exporter-plugin.rst

 package is to specify the plugin import entry point via the PeakRDL configuration file.

-For example, if your plugin descriptor was deifned in a Python file located in ``/opt/my_peakrdl_plugins/my_exporter.py``, the following configuration would instruct PeakRDL to load it:
+For example, if your plugin descriptor was defined in a Python file located in ``/opt/my_peakrdl_plugins/my_exporter.py``, the following configuration would instruct PeakRDL to load it: